 As Tobin explained before the show, due to a medical situation, there was a sudden change in cast.
-Five days before the opening, Matt Leyendecker now plays Falstaff, and Jeff Mocho was brought in to play Master Page.
-Leyendecker does an incredible job, expertly hitting the comedy.
+Five days before the opening, Matt Leyendecker was brought in to play Falstaff, and Jeff Mocho was brought in to play Master Page.
+Leyendecker does an incredible job, expertly hitting the right comedic notes.
 He is constantly moving, whether swaying his hips in lust or sliding behind a platform to evade a suspecting husband.
 Even while on the floor hiding, he circles around the platform, anxiously peeking out.
 Before his last encounter with Mistress Ford (Rebecca Downs), he runs out, laughing manically, determined to finish the job.
 He whimpers at the thought of being caught, racing around the stage in desperation.
-At the end, running into the husbands, he screams out “Oh God!”
+In the end, running into the husbands, he screams out “Oh God!”

 Rebecca Downs and Erica Miller play Mistress Ford and Mistress Page with witty strength.
 Both being pursued by Falstaff, they hatch a plan to humiliate him.
 Downs poses seductively for Leyendecker, then maneuvers around the stage to avoid him, jabbing him in the ribs when he gets too close.
 They expertly manipulate him into the laundry cart and a dress, high-fiving at their success.

 Brian Binney plays Master Ford with a comic intensity.
 He paces the stage in anguish after discovering Falstaff has targeted his wife.
 He tears through the laundry cart looking for him, covered in clothes, and must be restrained.
 Disguising himself to meet with Falstaff, he flatters the knight, trying hides his anxiety.
 At one point, Leyendecker knocks off Binney’s wig, and he frantically puts it back on while the knight isn’t looking.